UPDATED! This post has been updated for 2018 to help you get the most out of Twitter Ads!

 Your next stop is over on Twitter’s Analytics suite.

 There are lots of visually impressive results in Twitter’s Analytics dashboard, but more often than not they’re just a visual representation of your audience.
-I’m not aware of any way to track conversions unless you’ve already set up Twitter’s conversion tracking.
-Something that very few people I’ve spoken to seem to have done.
+I’m not aware of any way to track conversions unless you’ve already set up Twitter’s conversion tracking, something that very few people I’ve spoken to have done.

 Ignore the pretty graph at the top of the page, scroll down, and click on “Top Tweets” and you’ll find a list of your tweets with the highest engagement rate.